James Haughton (reformer): Activism

+Death and legacy

-He died at 35 Eccles Street, Dublin, on 20 Feb.
-1873, and was buried in Mount Jerome Cemetery 24 Feb. in the presence of an immense crowd of people.
+Haughton died at 35 Eccles Street, Dublin, on 20 February 1873, and was buried in Mount Jerome Cemetery on 24 February in the presence of an immense crowd of people.

-His son, Samuel Haughton published a memoir of his father's life including extracts from his public correspondence in 1877.
-The scientist Samuel Haughton was a half nephew of James Haughton.
-The scientist was the second son of yet another Samuel Haughton (1786-1874), who in turn was the son of Samuel Pearson Haughton and his second wife, Jane Boake.
+Haughton's son, Samuel published a memoir of his father's life including extracts from his public correspondence in 1877.
+The scientist Samuel Haughton was a half nephew of James Haughton, who was the second son of another Samuel Haughton (1786–1874), who in turn was the son of Samuel Pearson Haughton and his second wife, Jane Boake.

 Vegetarianism

 Haughton became a vegetarian in 1846, both on moral and sanitary grounds.
-For two or three years before his death he was president of the Vegetarian Society of the United Kingdom.
+From 1870 to 1873 he served as President of the Vegetarian Society.